 There are many institutions that require the UKCAT.
 You will find a list of institutions that require the UKCAT here.

-Gaining a place to read Medicine or in one of the professions allied to medicine such as Dentistry, Optometry or Pharmacy requires thorough preparation and skilled advice and guidance.
+Gaining a place to read Medicine or in one of the professions allied to Medicine such as Dentistry, Optometry or Pharmacy requires thorough preparation and skilled advice and guidance.
 Our record speaks for itself.

 Overseas University Applications

 Brampton College has many years’ experience with overseas medical and dental school entry procedures.
 Our students have gone on to study in The Czech Republic, Spain, Canada, USA, Malta, Ireland and others.
-Our students are able to sit overseas university entrance examinations at the college saving time away from their A level studies.